Herron Keyon Gaston

 Home For the Brave: The Annex provides an open-access drop-in center catering to Veterans facing homelessness or housing issues that may exacerbate their situation.
 The programs and services are tailored to meet individual needs, and all Veterans and their families residing in the Greater Bridgeport area are welcome to take advantage of them.
 One Lafayette Circle, Suite 100, Bridgeport, CT 06604 (203) 275-0600

-Rental Assistance Program (RAP) Also known as Section 8.
-A program supported by the state to help families with very low income afford safe, sanitary, and adequate housing in the private market.
+Rental Assistance Program (RAP) Also known as Section 8: A program supported by the state to help families with very low income afford safe, sanitary, and adequate housing in the private market.
 Under this program, participants have the freedom to search for their own housing, which may include apartments, townhouses, and single-family homes.
 They are not limited in their choice and may select any private rental housing that meets the program’s standards.
-Please note: DOH’s RAP waitlist may be/is currently closed.
+Please note: DOH’s RAP waitlist reopens every September.
 Please call 2-1-1 or register online at cthcvp.org

 ENERGY